aushaih/1/README.md

 And after that they come back and buy from us 30 tracks And every 4 -6 months they buy from us again
 The company becomes one of the key account that we have

+## Problem
+Customer service was receiving a significant number of complaints about stock arriving way too late.
+I reviewed our delivery schedule then met with the staff involved in the customer delivery process.
+We identified that the problem seemed to be that the orders for stock were not being processed fast enough.
+I recommended a change in our data entry system and regular follow-up with customers was added to the process.
+This solved the late delay problem and ensured customers felt their needs

 ## Proud